 A Centralize power plant transmit electricity long distances over transmission lines and negatively affect the environment.
 Transmission lines can cause wildfires and storms can snap lines, subsequent causing power black outs for utility customers.
 Also centralize power plants are more susceptible to cyber-attacks and as energy demand continues to increase the centralized power plant will experience unsustainable strain.
 This strain leaves us vulnerable to electricity shortages, rolling blackouts and electricity quality issues.
 Making matters worse, a large number of the centralized power plants are inefficient and “dirty” – squandering precious natural resources.

-Historically, central plants have been an integral part of the electric grid, in which large generating facilities are specifically located either close to the resources or otherwise located far from populated load centers.
+Historically, centralize power plants have been an integral part of the electrical grid, in which large generating facilities are specifically located far from populated load centers.
 They, supply traditional transmission and distribution (T&D) grid which distributes bulk power to load centers and from there to consumers.
 These were developed when the costs of transporting fuel and integrating generating technologies into populated areas far exceeded the cost of developing T&D facilities and tariffs.

 Request Additional Information:

 Copyright © eMpasys All rights reserved.